CB-839 has the potential to be an important new therapeutic agent with a novel mechanism of action for the treatment of a broad range of cancers.

 Calithera’s clinical program seeks to identify cancers that will be most sensitive to CB-839 to allow the greatest benefit for patients and to pursue the most efficient path to regulatory approval.
 Based on our preclinical data, we believe several specific tumor types will be sensitive to glutaminase inhibition and benefit from treatment with CB-839.

-Calithera is currently conducting multiple Phase 1b combination trials of CB-839 in solid tumors.
+Calithera is currently conducting multiple Phase 2 combination trials of CB-839 in solid tumors.
 CB-839 administered as a single agent has resulted in clinical responses in renal cell cancer and acute myeloid leukemia and clinical benefit in several other tumor types.
-Calithera is currently enrolling patients in a series of combination Phase 1b cohorts in specific solid tumor types of CB-839 in combination with standard therapies and immune-oncology agents.
-Phase 2 trials in renal cell carcinoma and triple negative breast cancer are planned to begin in 2017.
+Calithera is currently enrolling patients in Phase 2 trials of CB-839 in combination therapy in renal cell carcinoma, and triple negative breast cancer.
+CB-839 is also being evaluated in combination with Opdivo® in patients with melanoma, renal cell carcinoma and non-small cell lung cancer.

 Results of Calithera’s preclinical and clinical studies of CB-839 have been presented at several scientific conferences and these data may be viewed on our Publications page.